-- 1. Communicate in the local language at a basic level which includes greetings, basic conversational topics (e.g. asking about a person's family, the weather, daily activities, likes/dislikes, asking for directions, ordering in a restaurant etc.) which will require learning a fair amount of vocabulary (1500 words) and a basic understanding of the grammatical rules of the local language. - 2.
+- 1. Communicate in the local language at a very basic level which includes greetings, basic conversational topics (e.g. asking about a person's family, the weather, daily activities, likes/dislikes, asking for directions, ordering in a restaurant etc.) which will require learning a fair amount of vocabulary (500 words). - 2.
 Comprehend the local language level at a basic level so that the student is able to follow the conversations happening around them in their ministry placement. - 3.
 Develop appropriate skills to interact both verbally (e.g. how to use tones, inflections, pronunciations appropriately) and non-verbally with people from the host culture (e.g. what types of body language and gestures are appropriate and when to use them). - 4.
-Cultivate an appreciation for communicating cross-culturally, and grow in grace toward both their host community and themselves, in the process of language acquisition.
+Cultivate an appreciation for communicating cross-culturally, and grow in grace toward both their host community and themselves, in the process of non-immersion, language acquisition.